FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 Please import the Postman collection available [here][1], into Postman, then open the folder *Linux mount*

-Once you import the collection into Postman, open the Linux mount folder.
-Open the body of the mount PUT call *edit the fields network-topology:node-id, cli-topology:host, cli-topology:port, cli-topology:username, cli-topology:password according to your specific device*:
+Open the body of the *mount* PUT call *edit the fields network-topology:node-id, cli-topology:host, cli-topology:port, cli-topology:username, cli-topology:password according to your specific device*:

 ![linux mount][9]